When billing clients for work, you must know your billable hours. Only then can you estimate which projects are high-value and which are low-value.

 Here are two more efficient ways to track billable hours:

-1. The traditional way: Spreadsheets
+1. The traditional way: spreadsheet time tracker

 Spreadsheets are a common way to track work hours.
 They allow for a lot of detail, but they can also be cumbersome and hard to maintain.